-If you are getting ready for trout season, then pick these lures up now.
+If you are getting ready for trout fishing season, then pick these lures up now.

 If you're fishing for trout, there's no sense in getting anything else.
 I can’t seal the deal for you, but I can tell you what works.

 Fill your tackle box with these trout lures and you’ll be rippin’ lips this season.